-7 Reasons for Breast Pain
+7 Possible Causes of Breast Pain

-If you don’t find abnormalities when doing a self breast exam, but you experience frequent pain in them, it is possible that other benign diseases are influencing it.
-Next we will tell you about the most common causes for breast pain.
+If you don’t find abnormalities when doing a self breast exam, but you experience frequent pain, there may be other reasons why your breast hurt.
+Next, we’ll tell you about the most common causes of breast pain.

 Breast abscesses are accumulations of pus in the mammary tissue.
-Basically, it is an infection.
-This problem can produce breast pain, they may feel like soft bulges, and is generally caused by bacteria that enter the breasts through cracks in the nipples or from breastfeeding problems.
+Basically, it’s an infection.
+This problem can produce breast pain.
+They may feel like soft bulges and usually appear when bacteria that enter the breasts through cracks in the nipples or from breastfeeding problems.

-As we mentioned in the beginning, many women tend to relate breast pain with breast cancer but in general this is not the case.
-Breast pain is one of symptoms that takes the longest to appear when you are suffering from breast cancer.
+As we mentioned in the beginning, many women tend to relate breast pain with breast cancer.
+However, this generally isn’t the case.
+Breast pain is one of symptoms that takes the longest to appear when you’re suffering from breast cancer.

-Generally, it isn’t necessary to take medicine to relieve breast pain.
+Generally, it isn’t necessary to take medications to relieve breast pain.
 What you can keep in mind is that there are some lifestyle changes you can do to help treat and prevent this problem.

 - Avoid wearing bras that are too small.